happilymarrieddad/node-mysql-deadlock-retries2/README.md

 Of course if the query does not issue that deadlock error there is no retry or sleep or delay.

+The original project https://github.com/Badestrand/node-mysql-deadlock-retries wasn't complete and seems abandoned so I finished it.
+Let me know what you think.

 ## Installation
 `npm install node-mysql-deadlock-retries --save`